mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-ContainerDualReference refers to an Network Container either by Kubernetes name or Atlas ID
+ContainerDualReference refers to a Network Container either by Kubernetes name or Atlas ID.

 <table>
     <thead>